shannara/subuser-packaging/README.md

 1. Install subuser

-Download version you should from el7/rpms folder (for now only git version 0.5.4-20160324git in available).
+Download version you should from el7/rpms folder (0.5.5 is latest version).

 ```
  # yum localinstall path/to/rh-python34-subuser-xxx.el7.centos.x86_64.rpm